eProsima/Integration-Service-docs/docs/examples/different_protocols/services/websocket-server.rst

 specified with the :code:`-c` flag; if not present, ten requests will be performed by default.

-For instance, if :code:`-c 4`, should see something like this in your screen, indicating that the *ROS 2* server is processing the requests:
+For instance, if :code:`-c 4`, should see something like this in your screen, indicating that the *WebSocket* server is processing the requests:

 .. code-block:: bash